-The problem here is that, from 2015/16, class 2 NICs became payablein a lump with your tax bill at the end of a tax year – rather than by a monthly direct debit in arrears, as before.
+The problem here is that class 2 NICs are payable in a lump with your tax bill at the end of a tax year – rather than by a monthly direct debit in arrears, as used to be the case.

 You’d think that you’d simply have to pay the NICs voluntarily.
 But, no – DWP won’t let you do that unless you belong to a very small category of people, such as ministers of religion or those who run a property business.

 In theory, you have to make a claim to the DWP on form MA1.
 The DWP then contacts HMRC to confirm whether you have paid sufficient Class 2 NICs.
 HMRC should then get in touch with you and offer you the opportunity to pay any missing NIC contributions in advance.

 In reality, women frequently get caught up in the middle of a bureaucratic nightmare as the DWP and HMRC struggle to apply a rule that has been made so complicated it is almost unworkable

 Which is a shame, because 13 payments of £3 (£39) should net you up to a tidy £5798.52 (at the date this blog was updated in November 2019) of maternity allowance.

 So if you’re pregnant and self-employed, be sure not to miss out on this money.
 If you have any problems claiming it, be sure to get in touch and we’ll do all we can to help you.